This topic tells you about the key features of the VMware Tanzu Operations Manager interface.

-G—User Account Menu: Click the arrow next to your username to view the menu.
-Use this menu to navigate to your Settings page, view My Account to change your email and password, or log out of the Ops Manager Installation Dashboard.
-For more information, see My Account of this topic for details on account information.
-For more information, see the Settings Page section of this topic for details on available Ops Manager settings.
+G—User Account Menu: Click the arrow next to your user name to view the menu.
+Use this menu to go to your Settings page, view My Account to change your email and password, or log out of the Tanzu Operations Manager Installation Dashboard.
+For more details about accounts, see My account of this topic for details on account information.
+For more information, see the Settings page section of this topic for details that are available Tanzu Operations Manager settings.

 H—Revert: Click the revert button to return to the previous successful installation.
-Any pending changes you have made to the current installation settings will be lost.
+Any pending changes you have made to the current installation settings are lost.

 I—Review Pending Changes: Click the button to go to the Review Pending Changes page, which organizes pending changes by tile.
-You are able to activate or deactivate each tile to selectively deploy individual tiles and their dependencies.
-For more information, see Reviewing Pending Product Changes.
+You can activate or deactivate each tile to selectively deploy individual tiles and their dependencies.
+For more information, see Reviewing pending product changes.

 J—Orange Bar: Indicates that additional configuration for the product tile is required before deployment.
 Click the product tile to complete its configuration.

 K—Missing Stemcell Link: If an imported product is missing a required stemcell, a Missing Stemcell link appears on the tile.
-Click this link to open the Stemcell Library.
-For more information, see Importing and Managing Stemcells.
+Click this link to open the stemcell library.
+For more information about stemcells, see Importing and managing stemcells.

-L—API Docs: Click this link to go to the Ops Manager API documentation, which details how you can manage Ops Manager through the API rather than with the user interface.
-For more information about the Ops Manager API, see Using the Ops Manager API.
+L—API Docs: Click this link to go to the Tanzu Operations Manager API documentation, which details how you can manage Tanzu Operations Manager through the API rather than with the UI.
+For more information about the Tanzu Operations Manager API, see Using the Tanzu Operations Manager API.

 The following table lists the following top-level attributes for each deployment:

 |A sequentially-numbered identifier for the deployment

 A LOGS button for each deployment opens the deployment’s full Installation Log.